 *This list is not all-inclusive.
 Please consult your medical provider for any other symptoms that are severe or concerning.

-There are two main types of tests for COVID-19 available today:
+There are two different types of tests for a COVID-19 infection. :

 If you’re receiving a viral or antibody test for COVID-19, it’s possible that your lab costs may be covered.
 As part of the Coronavirus Aid, Relief and Economic Security (CARES) Act, most insurance plans are covering or reimbursing for qualifying COVID-19-related testing costs.
 While some testing and lab locations may require payment at the time of testing, or bill you afterwards, it’s possible that these costs are reimbursable either through your insurance provider or your state (if you’re on Medicaid, a state-sponsored health plan or uninsured).
 If you do need to pay out-of-pocket for your test, know that the cost can vary.
 If you are billed by your lab, please contact your insurance provider or state health department to discuss how to get reimbursed for your labs related to COVID-19.